RICSecLab/RCABench/data_augmentation/README.md

 Data augmentation is the process of generating new crashing and non-crashing inputs from a given crashing inputs and is the first step in RCA.
 The generated inputs are used as a dataset for feature extraction.

+## List of currently available methods

 Currently, RCABench supports two types of data augmentation methods as listed in the table below.
-If you want to add a new method, follow the instructions in ["How to add a new data augmentation method"](#how-to-add-a-new-data-augmentation-method).
+If you want to add a new method, follow the instructions in ["How to add a new data augmentatio method"](#how-to-add-a-new-data-augmentatio-method).

 | Method | Description |
 | ---- | ---- |